35+ Super Fun Things to Do in Cape Town, South Africa

 Insider Tip: You may not feel like dropping a grand for a night in a hotel room, but you can still experience the magic that is the Silo Hotel.
 Make reservations for brunch or high tea at the Granary Cafe, or head up to their rooftop for a sundowner.

-45. Learn about ocean conservation at the Two Oceans Aquarium
+33. Learn about conservation at the Two Oceans Aquarium

 Two Oceans Aquarium Cape Town